 Flu shots and TB testing are annual requirements.
-Students must submit their documents to HSIP for compliance tracking by emailing them to email@example.com.
-Students submit this documentation through their account with CastleBranch.
+Students must submit their documents to HSIP via their Castlebranch account.

-If you have any questions regarding the above information, please visit the HSIP website at: https://depts.washington.edu/chsweb/hsi.
-You can also contact them by phone at 206.616.9074 or by email at firstname.lastname@example.org.
+If you have any questions regarding the above information, please visit the HSIP website at: https://www.ehs.washington.edu/workplace/health-sciences-immunization-program-hsip.
+You can also contact them by phone at 206.616.9074 (VM) or by email at email@example.com.

 If you plan an international educational experience, you must check with the Travel Clinic at Hall Health Primary Care Center (the student health center on campus) to determine what immunizations are needed.
 If your annual TB screening expiration date occurs while traveling, the TB screening must be completed prior to departure in order for the student to remain in good standing.